wereii/lemmy-thumbnail-cleaner/README.md

 I am not well versed in Rust (yet?) so this is in part also a learning project for me.
 I am open to any and all suggestions and improvements.

 **THIS COULD DESTROY YOUR DATA.
 USE AT YOUR OWN RISK.**

+Ready-made docker image will be provided once the project is in a more stable state.